-- · each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - · each of our directors; - · our named executive officer; and - · all of our current executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each of our directors; - our named executive officers; and - all of our current executive officers and directors as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, beneficial ownership includes any shares of common stock as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership is based on shares of common stock outstanding as of , 2021, after giving effect to the conversion of all of our convertible preferred stock.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of , 2021 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 28,204,370 shares of common stock outstanding as of June 18, 2021, after giving effect to the conversion of all of our convertible preferred stock that was outstanding as of June 18, 2021, and without giving effect to the exercise of any warrants outstanding as of June 18, 2021.
+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of June 18, 2021 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.